Long Island Legal Separation Lawyers

 Considering a legal separation?
 We offer complimentary case evaluations to discuss your options.

 When spouses decide to legally separate, they may choose to draft a written separation agreement, or a spouse may petition for a judgment of separation from a New York court.
 Many spouses opt to draft a separation agreement because it allows them to make important, mutual decisions without the hassle or interference of the court.
 A separation agreement is considered a detailed contract that addresses the rights and responsibilities of each spouse pertaining to matters such as child custody, visitation, spousal support, and property.
 In the event that the separation ends in divorce, it is important to have these types of agreements already taken care of.

 Because these decisions can greatly change each spouse's way of life, it is in their best interests to obtain separate attorneys who are experienced in matrimonial law.
 By hiring a family law attorney, each spouse will receive the counsel and consideration they need to make well-informed legal decisions.
 An attorney can also mediate through conflicts and ensure the family’s best interests are protected.
 By working with a family law attorney in Long Island, spouses can address their individual and family needs while making effective decisions for their personal well-being.

 Contact Our Firm in Great Neck for More Information

 At Wisselman & Associates, we understand that legal and family law issues can carry significant emotional and personal challenges.
 We urge you to consider working with an experienced and compassionate attorney so your case can be resolved smoothly.
+Our legal team excels in matters of negotiation and mediation, and we are dedicated to helping our clients achieve successful results.
 When you work with our team, you can feel confident knowing we will do everything in our power to help you achieve a favorable resolution without resorting to expensive litigation.

 Learn More About Legal Separation.
 Contact A Long Island Family Law Attorney From Wisselman & Associates!